Achieving and maintaining universal coverage with long-lasting insecticidal nets for malaria control

-Long-lasting insecticidal nets (LLINs) have played an important role in the remarkable success in reducing malaria burden over the past decade.
-They are a core prevention tool and are widely used by people at risk of malaria.
+Long-lasting insecticidal nets (LLINs) have played an important role in reducing the global malaria burden since 2000.
+They are a core prevention tool used widely by people at risk of malaria.

-Methods for achieving universal coverage with long-lasting insecticidal nets in malaria control.
-Report to MPAC September 2013
+It supersedes the WHO recommendations for achieving universal coverage with long-lasting insecticidal nets in malaria control published in September 2013.